cortext/cortext-pytheas-youtube/README.md

 docker-compose start
 ```

-You can also watch log if mannual debug is needed instead of up:
+You can also watch logs mannually first before:
 ``` bash
 docker-compose up
 ```